thejoshwolfe/yauzl/README.md

 ### Class: Entry

 Objects of this class represent Central Directory Records.
-Refer to the zip file specification for their type and meaning.
+Refer to the zipfile specification for more details about these fields.

 These fields are of type `Number`: